 Companies can also reach their goals by using Project Management Office (PMO) which is responsible for implementing governance and processes in order to use the right number of resources to execute projects and programs.
-Moreover, the PMO is responsible for choosing the most valuable projects and programs for the companies’ portfolios.
+Moreover, if managing multiple projects, the PMO is responsible for choosing the most valuable projects and programs for the companies’ portfolios.

 Even if some general elements of PMI can be considered in adopting PPM, those standards do not include all the needed details to implement a process.
 In general, organizations should implement a PPM model according to their needs and goals.

 When it comes to the meaning of portfolio in business and managing multiple projects or portfolios, you should remember there exist different types of portfolios such as investment portfolios, IT portfolio, patent portfolio, and so on.
 Let’s analyze the characteristics of two of them: the investment portfolio and the IT portfolio.

 The investment portfolio is a collection of assets such as stocks, bonds, and cash held by an institution or a private individual.
 In general, investors can reduce their investment risks considering investments from companies from different fields.
 By doing so, if some of the investments decline, other more profitable ones can keep the whole portfolio in balance.